Explainable Binary Classification of Separable Shape Ensembles: Numerical Experiments

+We begin with a summary investigating material micrographs with EBSD followed by a study involving a more general gray-scale imaging modality.

+Descriptions and results of EBSD numerical experiments are illustrated and explained in Figures~\ref{fig:compare_grains_111}-\ref{fig:compare_grains_000}.
+The combined numerical experiments enable explainable binary classifications of ice data~\cite{Fan2020, FAN2021116810} and TRIP780 steel data measured at the National Institute of Standards and Technology (NIST) Material Measurement Laboratory (MML).
+In aggregate, all examples span Truth Table~\ref{tab:logical_conjunction}.

+The preprocessing of EBSD data to extract sorted vertices of segmented boundaries is accomplished with the open-source toolbox MTEX~\cite{Hielscher:cg5083}, version 5.10.2.
+In conjunction with~\cite{gretton2012kernel}, for all examples, a Gaussian kernel is utilized to approximate MMD and the corresponding scale parameter is inferred using the median Euclidean distance heuristic over a subset of normal coordinates.
+Coordinates are not normalized---i.e., scaled by approximate components of variation inferred from a subset of coordinates---for the results in Figures~\ref{fig:compare_grains_111}-\ref{fig:compare_grains_000} but the effect of normalization is studied in Figure~\ref{fig:010_decision-normalized}.
+All decisions in the following experiments are based on a significance level of 1\%.

-Descriptions and results of numerical experiments are depicted and explained in Figures~\ref{fig:compare_grains_111}-\ref{fig:compare_grains_000}.
-The combined numerical experiments enable explainable binary classifications of ice data~\cite{Fan2020, FAN2021116810} and TRIP780 steel data measured at the National Institute of Standards and Technology (NIST) Material Measurement Laboratory (MML), which span Truth Table~\ref{tab:logical_conjunction}.
-The pre-processing of EBSD data to extract sorted vertices of grain boundaries is accomplished with the open-source toolbox MTEX~\cite{Hielscher:cg5083}.
-All of the depicted numerical experiments utilize an undulation dimensionality of $r=150$---see Figure~\ref{fig:low_dim_grain} for a representative approximation with this dimensionality---and three (full) dimensions of scale.
-The filled colors of the grain shapes in Figures~\ref{fig:compare_grains_111}-\ref{fig:compare_grains_000} represent a normalized shape distance over the product submanifold measured from the approximate intrinsic mean shape.
+All of the depicted numerical experiments utilize an undulation dimensionality of $r=150$, $n=500$ quadrature nodes---see Figure~\ref{fig:low_dim_grain} for a representative approximation with this dimensionality---and three (full) dimensions of scale.
+The filled colors of the shapes in Figures~\ref{fig:compare_grains_111}-\ref{fig:compare_grains_000} represent a normalized shape distance over the product submanifold measured from the approximate mean shape.
+Note all experiments and subsequent conclusions are predicated on the version of the MTEX software (5.10.2) used to segment and smooth grain boundaries.